BUILTNYU/EVQUARIUM/README.md

 Note that in the small example we give in the script, there are extra columns storing the coordinates of the charging stations.
 These are not necessary for code running.

-3. Prepare OD cost Matrix csv file
+3. Prepare travel cost matrix csv file

-    This matrix should be the travel distance matrix.
+    This matrix should be the travel time cost matrix.

     Note:

         1) The sequence of the rows should correspond to the sequence of the EV Locations in the EV location csv file, and the sequence of the columns should correspond to the sequence of the charging station csv file (float64)
         2) No heading and index in the csv file

-4. Set Average Travel Speed

-    Parameter "v": average travel speed of the EV's.

-    Note: Unit of the speed should be: unit of distance for OD cost/unit of time for service rate and number of EVs to be charged

-5. Set Weights for Access Time and Charging Time
+4. Set Weights for Access Time and Charging Time

     Parameter "access_time_weight":  weight of access time.
 Recommended value is 6.198.